 The clearSTILL dual-stage wiped film evaporator doubles throughput and labor efficiency over any single stage equipment using continuous, two-pass distillation technology in a single contained processing cycle.
 Used for heat sensitive or highly viscous fluids, engineered wipers create a thin film on the evaporator surface that enables thin film evaporation and short path condensation.

 Most traditional wiped film evaporators require each distillation pass to be performed in a single, separate cycle.
 Not only does this create a bottleneck in the production process, it also leaves the risks of contamination and product waste between transfers in your lab.
 For any serious distillate producer, this should not be an acceptable standard.

 With two separate thin film evaporator stills capable of a clean, continuous process and a throughput rate of 4-6 L per hour recovery, the clearSTILL is capable of eliminating waste and contamination, doubling output and halving labor costs compared to standard single stage systems.

 The process applications of molecular distillation technologies is aided strongly by a vacuum system that conditions the vacuum space in the short path evaporator systems.

 Double Your Throughput Units and Labor Efficiency

 Wiped Film Data Integrity and Process Control Construction

 Unlike standard distillation equipment systems, the clearSTILL is complete and built with total process control in mind.
 User authentication and programmable methods allow for a full-coverage of the distillation process.
 This includes tracking of yields, optional WiFi enabled monitoring and short control, data visualization, and hardware control.

 This level of process overview gives the clearSTILL capability of lot, calibration and maintenance tracking, and barcode reporting both electronically and through a paper trail.
-These capabilities are essential for advanced distillation technology that is compliant with current GMP requirements.
+These capabilities are essential for advanced distillation technology compliant with current GMP requirements.

 clearSTILL Wiped Film Design and Specifications